 This page lists appropriate references for calculations done with Perple_X.
 While Perple_X is generally cited correctly, it is not uncommon that Perple_X is cited inappropriately as a source for thermodynamic data or solution models.
 Such inappropriate citations are unfortunate because they make it difficult to reproduce published calculations and because they do not acknowledge the work done by the authors or collators of the data.
 I urge users to cite the sources for the thermodynamic data and solution models used in any published calculations.

 Solution model references

 These references are relevant for particular types of Perple_X calculations as indicated by the annotation.
-Full references are listed below in the bibliography.
+Full references and links are listed below in the bibliography.

-Connolly (2009) - describes the adaptive optimization algorithm introduced in Perple_X 07 and currently used in Perple_X 6.6.6.
-This reference is appropriate for gridded minimization calculations.
+Connolly (2009) - describes the adaptive optimization algorithm introduced in Perple_X 07 and currently used in Perple_X 6.6.6+.
+This reference is appropriate for calculations made in VERTEX and MEEMUM.
 This paper also has a better statement of the optimization problem than given in prior Perple_X papers.

 Connolly & Petrini (2002) - describes the calculation of isochemical phase diagram sections using Perple_X's original optimization strategy for unconstrained free energy minimization (Connolly & Kerrick 1987).
 The algorithm described here was eliminated from Perple_X in 2006.

 Thermodynamic data file references and notation are summarized at thermodynamic_data_files.
 Sources for data files that are not listed can usually be found within the header section of the data file.